derek-pavao/WP_OOPlugin/README.md

 render a view file passing in variables to be used in the view file.
 More on this later.

 __\<YOUR_MAIN_PLUGIN_FILE\>.PHP__:
 This file is required for WordPress to recognize your plugin.
-It mostlikely will only contain your plugin comment to tell WordPress meta data about your plugin.
+It most likely will only contain your plugin comment to tell WordPress meta data about your plugin.

 ```php